karpp/rick-and-morty/README.md

 # Rick and Morty iOS Application

-This app provides information about characters of an animated movie "Rick and Morty".
+This app provides information about characters of an animated movie "Rick and Morty" and stores user's likes.
 All the information is obtained from [Rick and Morty API](https://rickandmortyapi.com/).

 ## Screenshots